 - Photos and timestamps for equipment failures that caused loss

-National production data and closure trends say margin is already thin.
+National U.S. production data and closure trends say margin is already thin.
+Ontario craft data say teams are small and local.
 TTB record rules say the follow-on question will be documentary, not emotional.
 Inventory specialists say leaks are continuous, not catastrophic.
-Put those three together and the takeaway is boring on purpose: the expensive week is usually the one you thought ended when the tank was empty.
+Put those four together: the expensive year is usually the one you thought ended when the denial letter arrived.
 Pre-incident review beats post-incident heroics.
-Verify recall endorsement limits, keg deposit language, and whether your batch logs would survive a trace request tomorrow, not after the bad Monday.
+Know your LTD definitions before injury.
+Document physical duties while you are healthy.
+Separate personal disability from business interruption.
+Verify whether your batch logs would let a trusted employee run production for ninety days without you.

 What to do before the next bad Monday

-You cannot eliminate contamination, breakage, or distributor friction.
-You can reduce the second bill.
+You cannot eliminate injury, chronic pain, or mental health crises.
+You can reduce the second bill on both fronts.

-Review policies and contracts on a calendar, not after the event.
+Review LTD and business policies on a calendar, not after the event.
 Log packaging waste and keg movements as part of production, not as month-end cleanup.
 Reconcile counts with movement history before you adjust numbers.
-Tie marketing promises on labels—dates, ABV, style—to batch records so a quality question does not become a compliance scramble.
+Tie marketing promises on labels—dates, ABV, style—to batch records so a quality question does not become a compliance scramble while you are on leave.

 Works cited